skills-kr/idea-to-app-with-spark/.github/steps/2-step.md

 ### ⌨️ Activity: Enhance Your App with Additional Features

-1. Use the left chat panel to submit a revision prompt that adds relevant functionality to your chosen app:
+1. Use the left chat panel to submit a revision prompt that adds relevant functionality.
+Choose the prompt that matches the app you created in Step 1:

    <details>
    <summary>🍽️ Paper Plate Production - Add AI Rule Analysis</summary><br/>